Article: Opening the Doors to the Self – Dreams

 Many times, dreams will allow us to enter into fully visceral experiences of often-negative emotions.
 We would never allow ourselves to experience these with our conscious defenses in place.
 Patti woke up in terror from this dream.
 In waking life, she never allows herself to experience this level of fear.
 It would be too overwhelming to her self-reliant false self, which she needs because she has found no other way to deal with the terror she holds within her.
 The dream can produce emotions in us that we don’t allow ourselves to acknowledge in a waking state.
 These unexpressed emotions are the building blocks of the walls we use to separate ourselves from experience at a soul level.
 The dream images manage to bring us back into connection at this level while the false self is literally sleeping.
 This allows us to explore and integrate them into a larger, more balanced sense of self.

 On the one hand, the types of coping mechanisms that are sleeping while the dreams weave their messages are absolutely imperative.
 They allow us to maintain sanity in an insane situation.
 For example, children who are subjected to constant abuse of any kind by their family dynamics cannot afford the luxury of being fully conscious of the pain the abuse is producing within them.
-However, once the “insane” situation is over, once the child has grown so he can begin to operate outside of the sphere of the family dynamic, it is important to allow a shift.
+However, once the “insane” situation is over, once the child has grown and they can begin to operate outside of the sphere of the family dynamic, it is important to allow a shift.
 This shift must occur in the coping mechanisms or defenses which were created to deal with the dynamic of the “insane” situation.
 This allows us to maintain a clear channel of information streaming in from the new circumstances in which we find ourselves.
 If there is no shift, we are unable to clearly understand new information.
 This is because we are constantly cataloging our experience through our defense mechanisms to past situations rather than perceiving new information objectively.
 The defense mechanisms must also shift in order for us to maintain clear contact with the self we are trying to preserve by creating them in the first place.

 Unfortunately, this dissolution of the coping mechanism does not always occur spontaneously when the situation it evolved in does.
 All too often, it tends to take on a life of its own.
 We find ourselves creating layer after layer of karmic involvement in our attempt to contact the emotions which the coping mechanism just as actively continues to keep us from experiencing.
 Unless these emotions are allowed their true and authentic experience, we are drawn further and further away from the possibility of a direct and authentic communication with ourselves at a soul level.

-In this case, by gently bringing the dreamer back into the full visceral experience of terror in hypnosis, she was able to unravel a whole series of events where this terror had crippled her ability to cope.
+In this case, by gently bringing the dreamer back into the full visceral experience of terror in hypnosis, Patti was able to unravel a whole series of events where this terror had crippled her ability to cope.
 By reliving the genesis of the crippling terror, she was able to begin to, figuratively, walk again.
 The dream allowed her the opportunity to heal that which her conscious defenses could not understand or allow.

 There are at least two general categories of images or symbols that emerge in dreams that provide information at different levels of understanding.
 These two categories are archetypal images and personally-understood symbols.
 The term “archetype” was coined by Jung to describe the same images which he found recurring again and again in different patients’ dream lives.
 These images often refer to realities that are present at the soul level that all people share, which he calls the collective unconscious.
 Jung points to archetypal images as containers of vast amounts of information.
 These images span the realm of the collective unconscious of which dreams are but one emergent phenomenon.
 Because they are shared, archetypal images can be read from person to person and dream to dream in the same way.
 Personally-understood images are only relevant in their relationship to the personal meaning of the symbol within the person’s own psyche.
 Images regularly cross the boundaries of these two categories.
 Nonetheless it is important to keep this possible distinction in mind.